 4. Get a Park-to-Park ticket

-I honestly didn’t know anything about this until it happened to us!
-They don’t talk about it in Travel Agent training and I hadn’t read about it online either.
-On our first day at Universal Islands of Adventure, we were the first in line.
-We were approached by a staff member and asked if we would like to be the Honorary Family!
+I honestly didn’t know anything about this until it happened to us a few years ago!
+They don’t talk about it in Travel Agent training, and I hadn’t read about it online either.

 Don’t mind my face!
-I’m laughing at his excellent radio announcer voice. 🙂
+I’m laughing at his excellent professional voice.

 6. Download the Universal Studios App